Things landlords cannot do in South Dakota

 January 23, 2024

-Rental property regulations in South Dakota cover a broad spectrum, ensuring that tenants feel secure in their homes without the fear of sudden, unjustified actions by their landlords.
+Rental property regulations in South Dakota cover a wide range of requirements, ensuring that tenants feel secure in their homes without fear of sudden, unjustified actions by their landlords.
 From security deposit handling to eviction processes, prohibited landlord actions are clearly spelled out, allowing tenants to know when their rights are being infringed upon and what steps they can take to remedy such situations.

 • Tenants have rights protected by both federal and state laws, preventing unauthorized landlord behaviors.

-• Understanding your rights is crucial to safeguard against any prohibited landlord actions in South Dakota.
+• Understanding your rights is important to safeguard against any prohibited landlord actions in South Dakota.

 • Leases and rental agreements are binding contracts and must adhere to state-prescribed tenant rights South Dakota.